NixOS/nixpkgs/doc/languages-frameworks/dotnet.section.md

 }
 ```

+Keep in mind that you can tag the [`@NixOS/dotnet`](https://github.com/orgs/nixos/teams/dotnet) team for help and code review.

 ## Dotnet global tools {#dotnet-global-tools}

 [.NET Global tools](https://learn.microsoft.com/en-us/dotnet/core/tools/global-tools) are a mechanism provided by the dotnet CLI to install .NET binaries from Nuget packages.